“You must be ready to burn yourself in your own flame. How else could you rise anew if you have not first become ashes?”

 “Lord, I believe in you.
 Help me in my unbelief.”

 On the surface this seems a very strange kind of prayer, but if thought about for more than five seconds, it’s anything but strange.
 Because it’s not as if a rediscovery or re-acceptance of a transcendent reality is somehow a magic switch that, once flipped, undoes in an instant all the habits of an unbelieving mind.
 The reversal of unbelief by belief is at once a fast and slow-moving process.
-Sure, you believe in a God, and that’s a big step, but do you really think He had a Son?
-Born of a Virgin Mother?
-Who is the Redeemer of past, present, and future, and existed in history yet also stands outside of it in some infinite spiritual realm?
-Okay, you accept all of that, but do you really wanna love your neighbor?
-Bless those that curse you?
+Sure, you believe in a God, and that’s a big step, but do you really think He’s the God of Abraham, Isaac, and Jacob?
+Who spoke to Moses through a burning bush?
+Who cares about a Chosen People?
 This takes a lot of time.
 And more than a lot of time, it takes a certain type of praying for a higher power to chisel away the residual doubt that stubbornly remains (or even is subconscious).

-And it’s for this reason, I suppose, why I’m being somewhat chickenshit—or maybe not quite “chickenshit”, but noticeably evasive—about giving a complete account on how I arrived at God and how I arrived at Christianity out of all the other organized religions.
-The purpose of this essay is to update readers upon my return about why my future writing will be different from past writing, but I DON’T think it’s the right format for a full-on conversion account.
+And it’s for this reason, I suppose, why I’m being somewhat chickenshit—or maybe not quite “chickenshit”, but noticeably evasive—about giving a complete account on how I arrived at God and why I decided to go with cultural Judaism instead of returning to the Christianity of my upbringing or joining some other organized religion.
+And that’s because the purpose of this essay is to quickly update readers upon my return about why my future writing will be different from past writing; I DON’T think it’s the right format for a full-on conversion account.

 For that, a book is needed.
 And a book is exactly what I’m working on right now titled The Epiphanies.